srijana28/ai-risk-review/README.md

 ## Why This Matters
 As LLMs scale in capability and adoption, systematic risk evaluation and governance become critical.
 This project aims to bridge technical evaluation with policy-relevant insights.

+## Notes & Limitations

+- This evaluation is based on manual testing and a limited prompt set.
+- Results are qualitative and illustrative rather than statistically exhaustive.
+- Model behavior may change over time due to updates and safety tuning.
+- Harmful content is summarized rather than reproduced to avoid amplification.

+Despite these limitations, the findings highlight recurring risk patterns relevant for real-world AI deployment and policy discussion.

 ## Author
 Srijana Gautam
 CSE Undergraduate | AI & Responsible AI Research